 Add modules to this page by using the 'Page Modules' option of the page editor, you can find it by clicking the cube-shaped icon in the left sidebar.
 'Keynote' and 'HubBlox' modules have been designed to work with this template so please search using those names when adding modules.
 The full range of default Hubspot modules can be added too, should you need them.

 When in the page editor, you'll notice that header modules often have words which have been enclosed in HTML 'tags'.
 These tags provide you the ability to apply styling which would otherwise be avaible in the user interface of rich text modules.
 The most useful of these is the 'b' tag which will apply a bold font weight to any words it encapulates.
 The 'b' tag can be used following this example: <b>words you would like to be bold</b>.
 Likewise, words can also be italicised using the 'em' tag: <em>words you would like to be italicised</em>.
 Lastly, if you would like your header to break to a new line than you can place a 'break' tag at the point you would like a new line: <br>.
 Please note, the break tag does not need to be 'closed' like the other examples, just the single <br> is fine.

 Aside from regular image call-to-actions, Keynote allows you to create styled call-to-action buttons without any coding (CSS) knowledge.
 These are useful when you want to have a more stylised call-to-action 'button' than the standard Hubsot options:

-Following these simple steps will ensure your blog is fully optimized to get the most from the Advisors blog template.
+Following these simple steps will ensure your blog is fully optimized to get the most from the Keynote blog template.
 For the most part, all that's required is changing some values in your content settings.
-Please navigate to ‘Content > Content Settings > Blog’ and set the following:
+Please navigate to ‘Settings > Website > Blog’ and set the following: